 The 2018 Intergovernmental Panel on Climate Change report speaks to the urgency of the issue that Thunberg is using her platform to elevate.
 It finds that countries can only release approximately another 420 gigatons of carbon dioxide to have even a 67% chance to keep temperatures under 1.5 degrees.
 According to scientific calculations, at our current levels of emissions, that amount of CO2 will be emitted within about eight and a half years.
 "Even with a 1C increase people are dying of climate change.
 Every fraction of a degree matters," she stated.

-Thunberg did however emphasized that she isn’t complaining about not being heard, because she’s being heard “all the time.”
+Thunberg did however emphasised that she isn’t complaining about not being heard, because she’s being heard “all the time.”
 This is not about her, as she has repeatedly declared, this is about people caring about the facts and taking action.
 Thunberg's rejected any awards that try to turn her into a celebrity rather than a vessel of change, and implores her young peers to take the same level of humility in fighting this cause.
 Along with fellow climate change influencers like Indigenous water activist Autumn Peltier and co-founder of the U.S. Climate Strike Isra Hirsi want action, Thunberg implores adults to take action at the highest level.

 But, her disappointment in people who have power and fail to use it was palpable.
 She has consistently begged world leaders, including Congress, to listen to the scientists.